How Product Education Can Counter the 3 Main Reasons for Returns

 - Processing the average return costs companies 59% of the item’s original selling price.

 - Every year, American companies spend an estimated $50 billion on product returns.

 - Returned items are responsible for massive landfill waste and 27 million tons of carbon dioxide emissions annually.

-- Ecommerce return rates can be 2x to 3x higher than brick and mortar stores.
+- Ecommerce return rates can be 2x to 3x higher than brick-and-mortar stores.

 - The average eCommerce return rate hovers around 20-30%.

-And while eCommerce sales, as a percentage of total retail sales, may be in line with pre-Covid years, the cost of processing returns is not.
-Labor, freight, raw materials and fuel costs are all higher than ever, and it’s directly affecting retailers’ and brands’ bottom line.
+And while eCommerce sales, as a percentage of total retail sales, might be in line with pre-Covid years, the cost of processing returns is not.
+Labor, freight, raw materials, and fuel costs are all higher than ever, and it’s directly affecting retailers’ and brands’ bottom line.
 In fact, 57 percent of retailers report that dealing with returns has had a negative impact on their day-to-day operations, and 20 percent reported having to increase the price of their products to offset the cost of customer returns.